 Samhain Crafts: How to Make and Use a Scrying Mirror

-Scrying is from the Middle English word descry, which means 'to divine', and was most commonly done by crystal gazing.
-When you gaze at a shiny or blank surface, it opens up the door to the subconscious mind that taps into extra-sensory perceptions.
-The tool itself is just a tool and holds no inherent powers—just like a paintbrush has no inherent powers but in the hands of the right person, it can create a masterpiece.
+Scrying is from the Middle English word descry, which means 'to divine,' and was most commonly done by crystal gazing.
+When you gaze at a shiny or blank surface, it opens up the door to the subconscious mind that taps into extrasensory perceptions.
+The tool itself is just a tool and holds no inherent powers—just like a paintbrush has no inherent powers.
+However, in the hands of the right person, it can create a masterpiece.

 The image of the seer peering into the crystal ball is the most well-known example of scrying, but you don't actually need a crystal ball.
 In fact, it doesn't even have to be a crystal at all.
 All you need is something to gaze at—some people scry into bowls or pots of water, some scry into still water bodies like ponds.
 Some people scry into flat crystals or objects of shiny, polished metal.
 Still, others prefer fire scrying, gazing into the dancing flames.

 A scrying mirror is one of the most accessible tools that you can make yourself, and for very little money.
 Its also no more or less difficult to learn to scry into a mirror than it is into a crystal or fire—the technique is the same.